jcclose1/Basic_AWS_EC2/README.md

 ![](img/index.png )

-**First**, create and login to a free account at https://aws.amazon.com/
+### 1. Create and login to a free account at https://aws.amazon.com/